armory/docs/content/en/scale-agent/concepts/architecture.md

 ### Scale Agent plugin for Clouddriver

-The Scale Agent plugin runs inside Clouddriver and manages migrated accounts.
+The Scale Agent plugin runs inside Clouddriver and manages migrated accounts and accounts created specifically for Scale Agent management.
 The plugin does not engage in outbound communication.
-Through Clouddriver, the plugin exposes a REST API that you can use to dynamically migrate and manage Kubernetes accounts.
+Through Clouddriver, the plugin exposes an internally-accessible REST API that you can use to dynamically migrate and manage Kubernetes accounts.

 ### Scale Agent service for Kubernetes